Thee-Unruly/Chat-with-PDF/README.md

-# Project Title: BC Bot Trial (Risk Analysis)
+# Project Title: CHAT WITH PDF

 ## Overview

-The **BC Bot Trial** is a risk analysis application designed to interact with PDFs and extract valuable insights.
-This project leverages various libraries and frameworks to provide a user-friendly interface for analyzing financial documents.
+The **Chat with PDF** is an application that helps people extract information from their pdfs to ease the process of reading through the whole pdf just by writing a prompt and leave it to do the generation of data.
+This project leverages various libraries and frameworks to provide a user-friendly interface.

 ## Table of Contents